ernash/python-getting-started/README.md

 # python-getting-started

+work in progress

 ## Lessons

+I try to gather some simple Python lessons, to give a little introduction into Python and some more advanced examples of what can be done with Python and some external libraries.

 ### Lesson 01

-Simple "Hello World" python program with a little bit UTF-8.
+Simple "Hello World" Python program with a little bit UTF-8.

 ### Lesson 02